ZakariaSoukrat/Petri-Network-/README.md

 You may experiment some unexpected exceptions.
 Especially if you mix models.

-this project contains a model of petriNet developed by Zakaria Soukrat & Azhar Elboughazaoui
+this project contains a model of petriNet developed by Zakaria Soukrat & Azhar Elbaghazaoui

 Code license: [GNU GPL v3](http://www.gnu.org/licenses/gpl.html)